Cart 0

 Your eyes are key to reducing stress.

-Your eyes respond to stress by narrowing focus and limiting distractions when danger is present.
+This is when your eyes respond to stress by narrowing focus and limiting distractions.
+It occurs when you perceive a threat.

 Modern life creates triggers and leaves little time for recovery.